retrocomputacion/retrobbs/readme.md

 In this example, there is two template themes, the `default` theme and a custom theme named `theme2`.

 A theme directory contains a subdirectory called `main` which contains the default templates for the BBS core, such as menus, navigation bar, splash screen, etc.
-If a plugin supports templating, it will its own subdirectory, the templates can be made ad-hoc for the plugin, or override core functions, such as the title bar.
+If a plugin supports templates, it will have its own subdirectory, the templates can be made ad-hoc for the plugin, or override core functions, such as the title bar.

 Besides the _Jinja2_(.j2) template files there is also a `.json` file that contains the color style (preset screen and text colors) to be used by the BBS